QAlgebra/qalgebra/docs/sources/printing.rst

 With the default settings, the LaTeX renderer that produces the output in the Jupyter notebook uses only tex macros that MathJax_ understands.
-You can obtain the LaTeX code through the :func:`latex` function.
+You can obtain the LaTeX code through the :func:`.latex` function.
 When generating code for a paper or report, it is better to customize the output for better readability with a more semantic use of macros, e.g. as::